 About this course

-You’ll also have the chance to expand your knowledge and experience by going on an international study trip, where flights and accommodation will be funded by the University.
-Previous students have flown to Amsterdam, Netherlands, visiting the Amsterdam Stock Exchange, the Port of Rotterdam, Heineken Brewery and the Gassan Diamond Factory.
+You'll have the chance to go on a study trip abroad.
+Previous students have been to the Netherlands, visiting the Amsterdam Stock Exchange, Port of Rotterdam, Heineken Brewery and Gassan Diamond Factory.

-- Gain knowledge and skills in contracts, regulation and legal principles that can be applied directly in the workplace.
+- Graduate with confidence.
+Apply your knowledge and skills in contracts, regulation and legal principles in the workplace.

-- Learn from experienced lecturers who have worked at a high level in business or the legal profession.
+- Learn from the experts.
+Your lecturers have worked at a high level in business and the legal profession.

-- Develop your understanding of the legal and regulatory context in which businesses operate.
+- Widen your knowledge.
+Develop your understanding of the legal and regulatory context in which businesses operate.